Nicholas-Q-Smith/CSC8604_CW_React/README.md

 sensor array which will be located in each plot, and upload its data to ThingSpeak.

 Plot 3 is a debug page, and will upload __all__ plant types to it in order to demonstrate functionality with the average value determination being difficult to replicate.
+It displays values from Plot 2 for the purpose of demonstration.